 8 recent hospital, health system CEO moves

-1. Rhonda Abbott was chosen by Houston-based Memorial Hermann Health System as senior vice president and CEO of TIRR Memorial Hermann.

-2. Terry Akin is leaving his position as CEO of Greensboro, N.C.-based Cone Health.
+6. Simon Ratliff was named CEO of Raleigh General Hospital in Beckley, W. Va.

+7. Brian Roland, CEO of Muenster (Texas) Memorial Hospital, submitted his resignation Jan.
+5.

-3. Ken Bacon was named president and CEO of Altamonte Springs, Fla.-based AdventHealth's multistate division.
+8. Christopher Stipe was named president and CEO of the McPherson (Kan.)
+Hospital.

-4. Charlie Button, CEO of Regional Medical Center in Manchester, Iowa, is resigning.

-5. Larry Coomes is leaving his position as CEO of Queen of the Valley Medical Center in Napa, Calif.

 More articles on executive moves: